 NHS England has today published details setting out how it will play its part in delivering commitments set out in the UK Strategy for Rare Diseases.

-The Statement of Intent is a key document which will be used to inform the development of NHS England’s five-year strategy for specialised services.
+The Statement of Intent (this document is available on our archived website) is a key document which will be used to inform the development of NHS England’s five-year strategy for specialised services.

 The UK Strategy for Rare Diseases was published by the Department of Health in November last year, and all four devolved nations are due to respond with their plans for implementation, ahead of Rare Diseases Day on 28 February.

 Speaking ahead of a Parliamentary reception, hosted by Rare Disease UK, James Palmer, Clinical Director, Specialised Services, said that NHS England was committed to improving services for patients with rare diseases, and to improving their outcomes, regardless of where they live.